 5. Bumble bees are native to North America

 Bumble bees are one of our native North American bee species, along with sweat bees and mason bees.
 Honey bees were initially introduced to North America beginning in the early 1600’s as a source of honey and wax.
 They have since become one of the most important pollinators in our ecosystems.

 Honey Bee vs Bumble Bee Activities

 Explore photos of bumble bees and honey bees to draw an example of each in your nature journal today.
-Encourage your child to add their favorite honey bee vs bumble bee facts along side their sketches.
+Encourage your child to add their favorite honey bee vs bumble bee facts alongside their sketches.
 Talk about each of the points above, including the physical differences between the honey bee vs bumble bee, their nesting behavior, and pollination.
-Join the newsletter for a FREE Honey Bee vs Bumble Bee Venn Diagram to compare.
+Join the newsletter at the end of this post for a FREE Honey Bee vs Bumble Bee Venn Diagram to compare.
 You’ll also find a FREE Honey Bee and Bumble Bee coloring page for your younger learners to enjoy, and FREE Bee Writing Paper if your older learners would like to write a honey bee vs bumble bee compare and contrast essay.
 You’ll find all of these resources, along with many more in our subscriber community.
 Get the link in your welcome email or included in your latest Books and Willows Newsletter.

 Bees Curious Trails Nature Studies